JoeCherry/simple_store/README.md

 - Inspired by Zustand, but fully type-safe and Dart/Flutter idiomatic
 - Automatic cleanup of unused global stores
 - Flexible scoping for different use cases
+- Actions are built into the store - no need to manage setState separately

 ## License
 MIT